Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2021.

-The category of wireless speakers seems to evolve and multiply at a rate akin to new titles on Netflix.
-When it comes to driver-housing sonic boxes, cylinders, oblongs and jewels, if you just want something for blasting out tunes in the kitchen, there are now some splendid options out there for not a lot of money.
-If, however, you're after something with a bit more versatility and have a slightly stretchier budget, you can get a whole host of features plus better sound and multi-room capabilities for marginally (or substantially) more outlay.
+The category of wireless speakers evolves and multiplies at a rate similar to new titles on Netflix.
+When it comes to driver-housing sonic boxes (cylinders, oblongs, spheres, wedges, jewels and teardrops) if you just want something for blasting out tunes in the kitchen, there are now some splendid options out there for little money.
+If you're after something with a bit more versatility and have a slightly more malleable budget, however, you can get a whole host of features plus better sound and multi-room capabilities for marginally (or substantially) more outlay.

 Whatever your needs, we have a great recommendation for you.
 And with several What Hi-Fi?
-Awards winners in this list, it's an excellent opportunity to check for bargains.
+Award winners in this list, it's an excellent opportunity to check for bargains.
+Want to read more about your favourite in this list?
+There's a full What Hi-Fi? review attached to each product.

 At What Hi-Fi?, we know full well the value of revisions.
 Yet still, it was quite the surprise when first we heard about one made by Naim, with its second generation of the Mu-so Qb wireless speaker.
 The previous iteration was great, earning five stars when it was first reviewed.
 This version, however, is is truly phenomenal.